Burmese phonology: Notes on glides

-In Yangon, Mandalay, Bago MSB, no difference between an initial /j/ /ɹ/ /w/ and a null initial with /-j-/ /-ɹ-/ /u̯/.
-This extends to a /w/ initial followed by a /u̯/ onglide.
+In Yangon, Mandalay, Bago MSB, initial /j/ /ɹ/ /w/ and a null initial with /-j-/ /-ɹ-/ /u̯/ are functionally the same; this extends to a /w/ initial followed by a /u̯/ onglide.
 Therefore, in Yangon (and likely much of MSB) /wa/, /Øu̯a/, and /wu̯a/ are pronounced identically. ကြ (ky) being (kr) is only in Rakhine dialect.
 For example, မြတ် (Myat) is pronounced as မရတ်(Mrat) in Rakhine dialect.

 Tones

 Burmese is a tonal language, which means phonemic contrasts can be made on the basis of the tone of a vowel.
 In Burmese, these contrasts involve not only pitch, but also phonation, intensity (loudness), duration, and vowel quality.
 However, some linguists consider Burmese a pitch-register language like Shanghainese.

-Like most East and South-East Asian languages (Notably Chinese), the Burmese tone system developed in the following way:
+Like most East and South-East Asian languages (notably Chinese), the Burmese tone system developed in the following way: